rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 ```

 ### 4.2.2.
 Economic indicators
-For the economic analysis, the total amount of **Revenues** from selling products is used to evaluate the economic performance of the treatment chain.
+For the economic analysis, the total amount of **Revenues** from selling products is used to evaluate the economic performance of the treatment train.

 $$
 \text{revenues} = \sum_{i=1}^{n} Q_{\text{product}_i} \times \text{Selling price of product}_i